sailfish-on-dontbeevil/kernel-megi/Documentation/filesystems/f2fs.rst

 Information about mounted f2fs file systems can be found in /sys/fs/f2fs.
-Each mounted filesystem will have a directory in /sys/fs/f2fs based on its device name (i.e., /sys/fs/f2fs/sda).
+Each mounted filesystem will have a directory in /sys/fs/f2fs based on its device name (i.e., /sys/fs/f2fs/sda), or mount_#x (#x is the number representing the order of mounting).
+But once one mount point was umounted, that sequential number @x in "mount_@x" could be reused by later newly mounted point.

+Here is an example of this.

+mount dev0 mount0 (mount_0 -> dev0)
+mount dev1 mount1 (mount_1 -> dev1)
+umount mount0
+mount dev2 (mount_0 -> dev2)

 The files in each per-device directory are shown in table below.

 Files in /sys/fs/f2fs/<devname>